 An adult bearded dragon can be bathed in a bathtub or even a Rubbermaid plastic storage box, or anything that will hold water.

 Once you have a suitable bathing area, fill it with warm water.
 Make sure the water is not too hot.
 You don’t want to scald your bearded dragon.
 Using water that is between 85 to 92 degrees F is ideal.
 This will keep the bearded dragon warm while bathing, but not cause scalds or discomfort.

 For baby and juvenile bearded dragons, fill the bath with about half an inch of water to one inch.

 For adults, you can fill the bath with one to three inches of water, depending on its size.
 Remember, do not fill the bath up too deeply!

 Bathing The Bearded Dragon

 When bathing the bearded dragon never use any soaps or detergents.
 The bearded dragon will most likely take a few drinks of the water and you don’t want it drinking any suds.
-Just using fresh tap water will suffice.
+Just using fresh tap water that has been dechlorinated will suffice.

 At this point, you can gently splash water on your bearded dragon.
 The best method is using a paper cup and easily pour the water up and down the bearded dragon’s back and tail.
 Avoid pouring water around its eyes and nose.